-Type plate - extinguishing agent container
+Name plate - extinguishing agent container

-There is type plate on every container providing specific information about this container.
+There is a name plate on every container providing specific information about this container.
 It contains the specifications listed below.

-Fig. 4: Type plate - extinguishing agent container
+Fig. 5: Name plate - extinguishing agent container

-- Filled extinguishing agent with specifications on environmental protection and transport (brand designation shown as placeholder) - 2 Manufacturer of the fire suppression system (name and address shown as placeholders) - 3 Manufacturer of the extinguishing agent (name and address shown as placeholders) - 4 Type of the fire suppression system (shown as placeholder) - Field to be filled out by the filling company - Mass units, lbs/psi or kg/bar - Weight of the extinguishing agent container, full (including valve, without protective valve cap) - Weight of the extinguishing agent container, empty (including valve, without protective valve cap) - Date of first filling/designation of the first filler - 10 Project number - 11 Weight of the extinguishing agent - 12 Maximum permissible weight loss - 13 System pressure at 21 °C (70 °F) - 14 Part number of the extinguishing agent container - 15 Field to be filled out by the filling company - 16 Specification of the type of pressure test of the extinguishing agent container
+- 1 Extinguishing agent filled - 2 Manufacturer of the fire suppression system (shown here as a placeholder)\ - 3 Manufacturer of the extinguishing agent - 4 Type of the fire suppression system (shown here as a placeholder)\ - 5 Field to be filled out by the refilling company - 6 Unit, lbs/psi or kg/bar - 7 Weight of the extinguishing agent container, full (including valve, without protective valve cap) - 8 Weight of the extinguishing agent container, empty (including valve, without protective valve cap) - 9 Date of first fill/Identification of the initial filling company - 10 Project number - 11 Weight of the extinguishing agent - 12 Maximum permissible weight loss - 13 System pressure at 21 °C (70 °F) - 14 Part number of the extinguishing agent container - 15 Field to be filled out by the refilling company - 16 Specification of the type of pressure test of the extinguishing agent container - 17 Refiller (shown here as a placeholder)

-- 17 Filling company (name and address shown as placeholders) - 18 Field to be filled out by the Authorized Distributor - 19 Specification of regulations with which the system complies - 20 Warnings, system handling, filling and maintenance instructions - Will be imprinted on the type plate by the manufacturer
+- 18 Field to be filled out by the Authorized Distributor - 19 Specification of regulations with which the system complies - 20 Safety instructions, handling of the system, filling and maintenance instructions - \ printed on the name plate by the manufacturer